Move over goods, experiences are on the rise!

 Inspired by the Barclaycard research and Mckinsey & Company report on the experience economy, we decided to compile a fact post around the growing popularity of expenditure on experiences and what you can do to capitalise on it.

-The switch to experiences is driven by a number of factors.
+The switch to experiences over things is driven by a number of factors.

-The quest for ‘showing off’ exciting experiences has grown so wild that even stationary private jet photoshoots are becoming wildly popular, following a trend began in Moscow.
-People are paying up to £300 for a photoshoot or video to capture the ‘experience’ and share an idea of them living the high life on Instagram.
+The quest for 'showing off' exciting experiences has grown so wild that even stationary private jet photoshoots are becoming wildly popular, following a trend that began in Moscow.
+People are paying up to £300 for a photo shoot or video to capture the 'experience' and share an idea of them living the high life on Instagram.

 This legitimate fear mainly among millennials is so prominent that FOMO was added to the Oxford English Dictionary in 2013.

-With the impending realisation that we have ‘too much stuff,’ there is a conscious decision in the minds of many to reduce their materialism and shopping obsessions.
+With the impending realisation that we have 'too much stuff,' there is a conscious decision in the minds of many to reduce their materialism and shopping obsessions.
 For many, the drive is to reduce their personal impact on the environment.
-For others, it’s a personal cleanse, inspired by the Japanese Marie Kondo tidying up method.
-With the focus on minimalism, learning to be content and appreciative with what you already own and saying goodbye to things that don’t ‘spark joy’ for you.
+For others, it's a personal cleanse, inspired by the Japanese Marie Kondo tidying-up method.
+With the focus on minimalism, learning to be content and appreciative of what you already own and saying goodbye to things that don't 'spark joy' for you.

 With money in the economy becoming tight, people have switched their focus to spending their hard-earned cash on quality time with friends and family over purchasing personal goods.
 With unique experiences such as 'Escape Rooms' shooting up in popularity, it's no wonder people are gravitating towards experiences to bond over and share memories.

 Experiences are unique to purchasing material goods because with a shared experience there's a lasting memory.
 We then remember how those experiences made us feel.
 Enabling us to hold more value over experiences than physical goods.